Richard Neville, 16th Earl of Warwick: Early tensions

+Defection

-Rebellion and death
+Rebellion

 Warwick now orchestrated a rebellion in Yorkshire while he was away, led by a "Robin of Redesdale".
 Part of Warwick's plan was winning over King Edward's younger brother, George Plantagenet, possibly with the prospect of installing him on the throne.
-The nineteen-year-old George had shown himself to share many of the abilities of his older brother, but was also jealous and overambitious.
+The nineteen-year-old George had shown himself to share many of the abilities of his older brother but was also jealous and overambitious.

 In July 1469, the two sailed over to Calais, where George was married to Warwick's daughter, Lady Isabel Neville.
 From there, they returned to England, where they gathered the men of Kent to join the rebellion in the north.
 Meanwhile, the king's forces were defeated at the Battle of Edgecote, where William Herbert, Earl of Pembroke, was killed.
 The other commander, Humphrey Stafford, Earl of Devon, was caught in flight and lynched by a mob.
-Later, Earl Rivers and his son, Sir John Woodville, were also apprehended and murdered.
+Later, Earl Rivers and his son, John Woodville, were also apprehended and murdered.
 With his army now defeated, King Edward IV was taken under arrest by George Neville.
 Warwick then imprisoned the king in Warwick Castle, and in August, the king was taken north to Middleham Castle.
 In the long run, however, it proved impossible to rule without the king, and continuing disorder forced Warwick to release King Edward IV in September 1469.